AdBusterOfficial/Adbuster--WinApp/labs/README.md

 ---

+### CEPA Logic Roadmap
+Future development of CEPA focuses on expanding the behaviour engine with richer decision rules, adaptive stability thresholds, extended behaviour zones and improved context interpretation.
+CEPA does not learn from data, but its intelligence grows through refined logic, deeper signal‑movement analysis and tighter integration with future multi‑class classifiers.

+---

 ## 🧪 Research Summary

 An offline ML pipeline was developed for AdBuster PRO — covering the full workflow from raw audio samples to a fully trained RandomForest model.